-We also used the radiocarbon data to estimate the mean turnover time (TT) of soil C in the profile using a one-pool model that includes incorporation of bomb-14C in the last decades and assumes steady state (see Torn et al. 1997; Trumbore 2009).
-Specifically, we used the SoilR package (Sierra et al. 2014) to calculate the predicted radiocarbon signature for such a one pool, steady state model in the year of sampling (R code used in included in Supplemental Material).
-For cases where two turnover times yielded the same 14C in the year of sampling (for example, where Δ^{14} C is >0%), we report both TT for the root-free fLF, but only the longer turnover time as more consistent with the fluxes of C into and out of the mineral associated and bulk fractions (see Gaudinski et al. 2000).
+We also used the radiocarbon data to estimate the mean TT of soil C in the profile using a one-pool model that includes incorporation of bomb C in the last few decades and assumes steady state (see Torn et al., 1997; Trumbore, 2009).
+Specifically, we used the SoilR package (Sierra et al., 2014) to calculate the predicted radiocarbon signature for such a one-pool, steady-state model in the year of sampling (R code is included in the Supplement).
+For cases where two turnover times yielded the same $\Delta^{14}$ C in the year of sampling (i.e., in cases where $\Delta^{14}$ C is >0%), we report both TTs for the root-free fLF, but only the longer turnover time as it is more consistent with the fluxes of C into and out of the mineral associated and bulk fractions (see Gaudinski et al., 2000).
 The one-pool model is clearly an oversimplification, but is useful for translating radiocarbon data into average timescales of stabilization.
 The use of a mean TT also provides a way to compare data from samples collected in different years (2004-2011; Table 1).
-We want to emphasize that these TT only have meaning in the context of the assumptions used to generate them: they refer to C in a single, homogeneous pool at steady state.
+We want to emphasize that these TTs only have meaning in the context of the assumptions used to generate them - they refer to C in a single, homogeneous pool at steady state.

-We report carbon concentration and isotope data for individual horizons as well as whole-profile averages (e.g. as in Masiello et al., 2004).
-Mean carbon isotope ratios and mean estimated turnover times for whole profiles were calculated as averages, carbon-mass-weighted by horizon and calculated from measured bulk soil 13C and 14C values.
+We report C concentration and isotope data for individual horizons as well as whole-profile averages (e.g., as in Masiello et al., 2004).
+Mean C isotope ratios and mean estimated turnover times for whole profiles were calculated as averages, the carbon mass weighted by horizon and calculated from measured bulk soil C and C values.